profsmith89/ctps/_sources/chap02.md

                 # FIXME!
 Need to handle short dialogue.
 ```

-**Design patterns for error handling.** When you been programming long enough, like any practiced skill, you'll start to see repeated patterns.
+## Design patterns for error handling

+When you been programming long enough, like any practiced skill, you'll start to see repeated patterns.
 This is one for error handling.
 A command, function, or method carves out one or more values in the range of its return value and distinguishes those values as error conditions.
 In our current example, `find` needs only the integers in the range `0` to `len(s)-1` to fully accomplish its stated functionality.
 The person who wrote the implementation of `find` was free to pick any value outside this range of valid results as an error condition.
 She might have picked several such values to indicate a number of different error conditions.

 ```{margin} Example Situation
 You might know that the error condition is impossible because of some processing you did immediately prior.